Paul McCartney: vocals, piano

 The unadorned song can be heard on Anthology 3, complete with a multitude of bass guitar errors by John Lennon.
 In truth, the song was little more than a run-through, with little care given to making it perfect.

-When Phil Spector came to work on the Let It Be tracks in April 1970, he overdubbed strings and a choir, arranged and conducted by Richard Hewson.
-Ringo Starr also played drums at the session.
+When Phil Spector worked on the Let It Be tracks in March and April 1970, he overdubbed strings and a choir, arranged and conducted by Richard Hewson.
+Ringo Starr also played drums at the 1 April session.
 The overdubs were intended to mask the original version’s shortcomings.
 This wasn’t without its hazards, however.

 The Complete Beatles Recording Sessions, Mark Lewisohn